SuanCaiYv/rustatic/README.md

 `sendfile` will copy from kernel space to socket buffer unless the machine support `DMA Scatter/Gather Copy`, this is implemented by hardware.
 But `splice` support completely zero-copying, why we not using it for now? the discussion over [StackOverflow](https://stackoverflow.com/a/25265665) gives the answer: using splice takes more concerns into development, and setting buffer size for cache data in kernel space is hard to achieve.
 Also, there are some bugs for using. although `sendfile` itself is a wrapper over `splice`, but linux do some additional works to make it easy for use, so that is the answer we choosing it.

+Using `mmap` to load file into memory will raising memory usage.
+So after every call to `mmap`, call `munmap` to notify kernel that we don't need this map anymore, also `madvise` is called with `M_DONTNEED` flag setted to drop momory immediately.
+But this also acts as a advise for kernel.

 ## Limit

 the transmission not support UDP, case the UDP protocol need user-space work to reach reliable transmission, and this violates the goal of zero-copying.